LOGAN SQUARE — Illinois has more than 35,000 confirmed cases of coronavirus, but it can be confusing to figure out what to do if you think you’re ill.

 - If you can’t wash your hands with soap and water, you can use an alcohol-based hand sanitizer, according to the Illinois Department of Public Health.

 - Cover your mouth and nose with a cloth face cover when around others.
 Cloth face coverings should not be placed on young children under age 2, anyone who has trouble breathing, or is unconscious, incapacitated or otherwise unable to remove the mask without assistance.
-Do not use a facemask meant for a healthcare worker.
 Click here to find out how to properly wear a face covering.

 - Avoid touching your face, especially your eyes, nose and mouth, with unwashed hands.